 Despite my family keeping their distance, I found solace and affection in my friendships.

-When I was 78, I fell and broke my hip bone.
-I was hospitalized and had a hip replacement.
+When I was 78, I fell and broke my hip.
+I was hospitalized and underwent a hip replacement.
+My main visitors were my friends during my time in the hospital and rehab.

-On the day of my discharge from rehab, my son picked me up.
-He began to talk about nursing homes and the many benefits they provided.
+On the day I was discharged from rehab, my son picked me up and began discussing nursing homes and the various benefits they offered.
+When I firmly refused to consider his suggestion, the conversation abruptly ended.

-Behind my back, my son arranged to sell my home and place me in a nursing home.
-His reason was that I was getting too old to take care of myself.
+Behind my back, my son arranged to sell my home and place me in a nursing home, claiming I was too old to take care of myself.
+Exhausted and feeling defeated, I eventually gave in without putting up a fight.

-In the nursing home, things never changed.
-It was the same routine each day.
-They would wake me up early, help me get dress and place me in my wheel chair.
+In the nursing home, nothing ever changed.
+Each day followed the same routine: they would wake me up early, help me get dressed, and place me in a wheelchair.

-There were no stimulating conversations or human bonding.
-There was no one to voice your inner feelings.
+There were no stimulating conversations or opportunities for human connection and no one to share my inner feelings with.

-Once in awhile my friends would come and visit, but the visits became less and less.
+Once in a while, my friends would visit, but the visits became less and less.
 The traveling was too much for them.

 My son had selected a nursing home that was extremely far from where I previously lived.